mback2k/django-dnsalloc/README.md

 Executing Tasks
 ---------------
-Besides running the webserver, you need to run celeryd and celerybeat.
+Besides running the webserver, you need to run celery beat and celery worker.
-You can do this by executing the following command from your server's shell:
+You can do this by executing the following commands from your server's shell:

-    python manage.py celeryd -B -E
+    celery -A dnsalloc beat
+    celery -A dnsalloc worker

 License
 -------